olehauge/NTNU-master/IMT4125/README.md

 # Network Security
 This repository contains my work conducted for this course.
-51% of the grade was based on an essay while the rest was based on an exam.
+51% of the grade was based on an essay where I focused on how Bluetooth might be used to gather intelligence.
-## Course content
 - Network and Network Security Models
 - Core Network Protocols
 - Network Components